z3bg/iris/README.md

 	    		['responseTo','magnet:<hash of bob's message>']
 	    	]
 		],
+    	{
+    		type: 'review',
-    	'Bought a laptop from Bob.
-Thanks for the trade! #positive #trade' ]
+    		comment: 'Bought a laptop from Bob.
+Thanks for the trade!',
+    		rating: 1,
+    		maxRating: 10,
+    		minRating: -10
+    	}
+	]

 Messages and identifiers are to be stored locally in a hash table (or maybe later in a DHT).
 These hashes can be refered to with magnet URIs.